Geometry of horospherical varieties of Picard rank one

-We only need to check that $M$ is a $P_Z$-representation (and not only a $P_Y \cap P_Z$-representation).
-For this we only need to define the action of $\g_{-\a_Y}$, where ${\a_Y}$ is the simple root associated to $Y$.
-The only possible action is the trivial action, which is compatible with the $P_Y \cap P_Z$-action if and only if the cocharacter $\a_Y^\vee$ acts trivially.
-This is an easy check in cases (3) and (4). \end{proof}
+We only need to check that $M$ is a $P_Z$--representation (and not only a $P_Y \cap P_Z$--representation).
+For this we only need to define the action of $\g_{\a_Y}$, where ${\a_Y}$ is the simple root associated to $Y$.
+The only possible action is the trivial action, which is compatible with the $P_Y \cap P_Z$--action if and only if the cocharacter $\a_Y^\vee$ acts trivially.
+This is an easy check if $X=X^3(n,m)$ or $X=X^4$. \end{proof}

-\begin{remark} The above necessary condition proves that $\Ft_Z$ never descends, except maybe in case (3) (where $c_1(X) = c_1(Z) + 1$).
-An easy computation with weights shows that even in that case $\Ft_Z$ does not descend. \end{remark}
+\begin{remark} The above necessary condition on top Chern classes proves that $\Ft_Z$ is never pulled back from $X$ with one possible exception being the case of $X=X^3(n,m)$ (in which $c_1(X) = c_1(Z) + 1$).
+An easy computation with weights shows that even in that case $\Ft_Z$ is not pulled back from $X$. \end{remark}